 While you may have a great quantity of light from the sun, it may not be in the ideal direction for you.
-Utilizing off-camera lighting is an effective way to control the amount of light you want in your image.
-It is also a great way to eliminate casted shadows on your couples’ faces in the mid-day.
+Utilizing off camera lighting is an effective way to control the amount of light you want in your image.
+It is also a great way to eliminate the shadows cast on your couples’ faces during midday shoots.

 During your shoot, there may be times when there is no available shade for you to work with.
-In order to keep your couples from squinting their eyes, position them so that their backs are towards the sun.
-This will allow them to keep their natural expressions, as well as block the direct light from the sun.
+In order to keep your couples from squinting their eyes while shooting portraits, position them so that their backs are towards the sun.
+This will allow them to hold their natural expressions as well as allow you to block the direct light from the sun.
 By placing the sun behind them, their faces will be shaded and have an even light cast upon them.

 As you shoot with a backlight, you can also use metering on your camera to properly expose your couples.
 To do this, switch to a mode on your camera such as spot metering.
 From here, point your camera to the portion of the photo that you want to properly expose, excluding the bright background.
 This will help you to achieve the overall exposure you intended for the image.

-A reflector is a simple (and inexpensive) way to illuminate your subjects and remove harsh shadows when working with mid-day lighting.
-Bouncing the light off of a reflector will help to create a soft, even lighting onto your subjects.
+Don’t have a reflector?
+Here’s a quick tip!
+There are several surfaces that can help you bounce light and work as a natural reflector.
+Any light surface makes for an effective reflector.
+These surfaces can range from white walls, aluminum foil, and even white t-shirts.
+Just pick up whatever works for you - and drive those shadows away!
+A reflector is a simple (and inexpensive) way to illuminate your subjects and remove harsh shadows when working with midday lighting.
+Bouncing the light off of a reflector will help you to create soft, even lighting onto your subjects.
 If you choose to backlight your subjects, use a reflector to help focus and define your images.
 This will also allow you to keep more of the background properly exposed since there will be more light on your subjects.
-As you are working with the reflector, slightly move it around so you can see the effects that it is having on your image.
+As you are working with the reflector, slightly move it around so you can see the effects it has on your image.
 Just like you can control the lights from a flash, you can choose how much light you want on your subjects with a reflector.

-While shooting portraits during the mid-day may not be ideal, you can still create stunning images that your clients will love.
-When you know how to use the sunlight to your advantage and properly expose your images, it will make your wedding photography post-processing much easier.
-Try these 4 tips during your next shoot, or let us know your go-to tip when shooting in harsh lighting in the comments!
+While shooting portraits during the midday may not be ideal, you can still create stunning images that your clients will love.
+When you know how to use the sunlight to your advantage and properly expose your images, you will not only get dramatic images for your clients but also make your wedding photography post-processing much easier.
+Try these 4 tips during your next shoot, or let us know about your go-to tip when shooting in harsh lighting in the comments section below!